23 Cloud microphysics

 \[ \begin{align} \frac{\partial^2\psi}{\partial r^2} &= -\frac{U\sin\left(\theta\right)^2}{2}\left(2 + \frac{a^3}{r^3}\right),\\ -\frac{1}{r^2\tan\left(\theta\right)}\frac{\partial\psi}{\partial\theta} &= U\cos\left(\theta\right)^2\left(-\frac{3a}{2r} + 1 + \frac{a^3}{2r^3}\right),\\ \frac{1}{r^2}\frac{\partial^2\psi}{\partial\theta^2} &= -U\left(\cos\left(\theta\right)^2 - \sin\left(\theta\right)^2\right)\left(-\frac{3a}{2r} + 1 + \frac{a^3}{2r^3}\right). \end{align} \]

-Adding these three terms together gives
+Adding these three terms gives

 \[ \begin{align} E^2\psi &= \frac{\partial^2\psi}{\partial r^2} - \frac{1}{r^2\tan\left(\theta\right)}\frac{\partial\psi}{\partial\theta} + \frac{1}{r^2}\frac{\partial^2\psi}{\partial\theta^2} = -\frac{U\sin\left(\theta\right)^2}{2}\left(2 + \frac{a^3}{r^3}\right) + U\sin\left(\theta\right)^2\left(-\frac{3a}{2r} + 1 + \frac{a^3}{2r^3}\right)\\ &= -\frac{U\sin\left(\theta\right)^2}{2}\left(2 + \frac{a^3}{r^3} + \frac{3a}{r} - 2 - \frac{a^3}{r^3}\right)\\ &= -\frac{3aU\sin\left(\theta\right)^2}{2r}.\tag{23.63}\label{eq:stokes_e2} \end{align} \]